craftcms/docs/docs/nitro/2.x/installation.md

 1. Visit Nitro’s [GitHub Releases](https://github.com/craftcms/nitro/releases) page and download the archive for your system.
 2. Extract the release archive and make the `nitro` executable with `chmod +x ./nitro`.
+3. If `/usr/local/bin` does not exist for you, create it with `sudo mkdir -p -m 775 /usr/local/bin && sudo chown $USER: /usr/local/bin`.
-3. Move the binary into your path with `sudo mv ./nitro /usr/local/bin`.
+4. Move the binary into your path with `sudo mv ./nitro /usr/local/bin`.

 Once the `nitro` executable is in place: